twiessner/terraform-azure-devops-project/examples/security/README.md

 > because you can eliminate the need for the `Project Administrator` group.

 # Terraform

-> Note: For this use case, we only use a local backend.
+For this use case, we use a local backend.

-> For productive environments this should not be used, but [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+> Note: For productive environments this should not be used, but a [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).

 ## Installation
 In order to use Terraform in your own environment, you need to install it.